yuchunlo/yuchunlo.github.io/_posts/2020-10-02-live-in-the-direction.md

 permalink: /live-in-the-direction/
 ---

-> "Would you tell me, please, which way I ought to go from here?"
+> "Would you tell me, please, which way I ought to go from here?"<br>
-> "That depends a good deal on where you want to get to," said the Cat.
+> "That depends a good deal on where you want to get to," said the Cat.<br>
-> "I don't much care where ..." said Alice.
+> "I don't much care where ..." said Alice.<br>
-> "Then it doesn't matter which way you go," said the Cat.
+> "Then it doesn't matter which way you go," said the Cat.<br>
 > – Lewis Carroll, *Alice in Wonderland*

 Is your life in the right direction?
 Let's check together.